haskaalo/wikisp/README.md

 make step2-dp
 ```

-3. "Partitioning" the graph
+#### 3. "Partitioning" the graph
 Once step 2 is done, the final step required is partioning the graph.
 This is done to reduce execution time for requests to articles that doesn't have a path.

-NOTE: Because this is a directed graph, partitioning the graph doesn't allow to know **every** pairs of articles that doesn't have a path but a significant amount.
+**NOTE**: Because this is a directed graph, partitioning the graph doesn't allow to know **every** pairs of articles that doesn't have a path but a significant amount.

 This is done using the following command:
 ```